-UV1 Cancer Vaccine Description For 2022
+UV1 Cancer Vaccine

 Immune responses against several hTERT epitopes, including novel hTERT epitopes not present in the vaccines, were detected in blood samples from long-term surviving patients following vaccine treatment but not in patients without clinical benefit.
-Based on these data, threehTERT peptides to elicit robust T cell responses across different cancer types were selected as the UV1 vaccine components.
+Based on these data, three peptides to elicit robust T cell responses across different cancer types were selected as the UV1 vaccine components.

 UV1 is being developed as a therapeutic cancer vaccine, which may serve as a platform for use combined with other immunotherapy that requires an ongoing T cell response for their mode of action.
-In addition, UV1's unique mechanism of action can be applicable to most cancer types.
+In addition, UV1's unique mechanism of action can apply to most cancer types.
 UV1 consists of long, synthetic peptides that induce CD4+ T cells displaying a Th1 cytokine profile.
-By directing the immune system to hTERT antigens present in over 80% of all cancers, UV1 drives CD4 helper T cells to the tumor to activate an immune system cascade to increase anti-tumor responses.
+By directing the immune system to hTERT antigens in over 80% of all cancers, UV1 drives CD4 helper T cells to the tumor to activate an immune system cascade to increase anti-tumor responses.

 Building on Phase I results, Ultimovacs is enrolling INITIUM, its Phase II clinical trial evaluating UV1 combined with ipilimumab and nivolumab in patients with metastatic malignant melanoma.
-The Company expects to announce data on the trial's primary endpoint in 2H2022.
+The Company expects to announce the trial's primary endpoint data in 2H2022.
 In addition, Ultimovacs has an ongoing and fully-enrolled Phase I trial evaluating UV1 combined with pembrolizumab, a PD-1 checkpoint inhibitor, as a first-line treatment in metastatic malignant melanoma patients.
 Ultimovacs anticipates announcing data on the primary endpoints for the NIPU and INITIUM studies in 2H2022 and the DOVACC and FOCUS studies in 2023.

-Clinical analyses from the UV1-103 study announced on October 18, 2022, indicate efficacy in patients with low levels of PD-L1, a key predictive biomarker associated with lower efficacy for pembrolizumab, and other anti-PD-1 therapies, in some tumor types.
-In addition, the analyses showed robust responses in patients treated with the combination of UV1 and pembrolizumab, regardless of patients’ PD-L1 status.
+Clinical analyses from the UV1-103 study announced on October 18, 2022, indicate efficacy in patients with low levels of PD-L1, a critical predictive biomarker associated with lower efficacy for pembrolizumab and other anti-PD-1 therapies in some tumor types.
+In addition, the analyses showed robust responses in patients treated with the combination of UV1 and pembrolizumab, regardless of patients' PD-L1 status.
+In addition to the sub-analysis of the PD-L1 status, the study also evaluated four other key predictive biomarkers, including baseline tumor mutational burden (TMB), predicted neoantigens, interferon-gamma (IFN-gamma) gene signature, and levels of tumor-infiltrating lymphocytes.
+The analyses of these five biomarkers signal efficacy in patients treated with UV1 in combination with pembrolizumab, regardless of the tumor phenotype.

-Oslo, Norway-based Ultimovacs is a pharmaceutical company (OSE ULTI) developing novel immunotherapies against cancer.
+Oslo, Norway-based Ultimovacs ASA is a pharmaceutical company (OSE ULTI) developing novel immunotherapies against cancer.
 The lead product candidate is UV1, a peptide-based vaccine inducing a specific T cell response against the universal cancer antigen telomerase and immune activation for a prostate cancer-specific therapeutic.
 The Company's clinical studies are listed here.

 UV1 Cancer Vaccine Indication

-UV1 Cancer Vaccine News For 2021 - 2022
+UV1 Cancer Vaccine News

 October 25, 2022 - Ultimovacs ASA announced that the first patient had been randomized in the LUNGVAC study.
 The study in non-small cell lung cancer is the fifth Phase II clinical trial in which UV1 is being investigated in combination with checkpoint inhibitors.